 01 Repair for the Planet

 By repairing, we keep much-loved and useful items working longer, cut waste and save all the materials, energy and cash needed to make and transport new things.
-Repair has greater climate impacts because it displaces production of new stuff.
+Repair has greater climate impacts because it displaces production of new stuff, which reduces many kinds of environmental harm, including greenhouse gas emissions and resource extraction.
+Learn more about the hidden impacts of products.

 02 Repair for People

 But it runs much deeper than that.
-Community repair projects are creating welcoming spaces to bring people together, share skills and do something positive and practical together – and that feels really good!
+Community repair projects create welcoming spaces to bring people together, share skills and do something positive and practical together – and that feels really good!

 There are obvious practical benefits for people who get something fixed – the item restored to working order, saving the money and hassle of having to buy a new one and you’ll also pick up tips about how to fix and maintain it for yourself.
 Meanwhile, volunteers feel valued and that they have made a difference.
 Many enjoy meeting visitors and hearing about the things people bring.
 Just like the BBC’s Repair Shop – there are often great stories to tell!